swisskyrepo/PayloadsAllTheThings/SQL Injection/README.md

 ### Hashed Passwords

 By 2025, applications almost never store plaintext passwords.
 Authentication systems instead use a representation of the password (a hash derived by a key-derivation function, often with a salt).
-That evolution changes the mechanics of some classic SQL injection (SQLi) bypasses: an attacker who injects rows via `UNION` must now supply values that match the stored representation the application expects, not the user’s raw password.
+That evolution changes the mechanics of some classic SQL injection (SQLi) bypasses: an attacker who injects rows via `UNION` must now supply values that match the stored representation the application expects, not the user's raw password.

 Many naïve authentication flows perform these high-level steps: